r-c-f/waynergy/README.md

 There's also an xkb format keymap to provide, if the default is not sufficient;
 it it should be placed in `xkb_keymap`.

+#### Screensaver

+`screensaver/start` should contain a command to be run when the screensaver is activated remotely, `screensaver/stop` should contain a command to terminate it when it is deactivated.

 ## Acknowledgements